General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

-The number of lines in the ASG plays a crucial role in the analysis of the type-frequency process in the cases in which a moment duality is available.
-Indeed, also in our framework this quantity will be important.
+For the class of drifts considered in~\citep{gonzalezcasanova2018}, the $\Lambda$-Wright--Fisher processes is in moment duality with the line-counting process of an ASG.
+In this setting the line-counting process plays a crucial role in the analysis of the $\Lambda$-Wright--Fisher process.
+In our framework this quantity will also be important.

-\begin{definition}[Leaf process] For each $t\geq 0$, denote by $L_t$ the number of leaves in $\Gs_t$.
-We refer to $L:=(L_t;t\geq 0)$ as the leaf process.
-It is a continuous-time Markov chain with the following transition rates. \begin{enumerate} \item For $n\in \Nb$ and every $\ell\in [m]$